How To Get Your First 100 Subscribers On YouTube

-That has since changed, the new requirement is that you have to get 1000 subscribers and you have to get 400,000 hours of watch time.
+That has since changed, the new requirement is that you have to get 1000 subscribers and you have to get 4,000 hours of watch time over the last 12 months.
 While that may seem intimidating, it’s not something that’s impossible for you as a small creator.

 I want to concentrate this post on tips you haven’t heard before.
 So let’s start with some things that maybe people aren’t being honest with you about.

 One of the most important things you can do for your YouTube channel, is have a niche.
 Have a clear, specific thing that your YouTube channel focuses on, and doesn’t deviate from.
 That is extremely important.

 Just choosing a genre like gaming, isn’t necessary having a niche.
 You need to get even more specific than that.
 Is this FPS gaming?
 Is this, horror video games, is this dating SIMS, is this fighting games, what is it, is it gaming news, what’s your thing?

 When it’s not clear what your channel is about or your channel’s all over the place and it’s not focused, when you’re doing 10 different random things at the start, it’s very hard to build momentum and to gain a following.

 The days are long gone when you can just start out as a personality on YouTube, assuming you don’t have a social media following elsewhere.